 Wright began work on four Prairie Style houses at Decatur’s Millikin Place, but surrendered the commission when he went abroad in 1909.
 The projects were finished by Marion Mahony, Wright’s former chief draftsman, in a setting whose landscape designed by husband Walter Burley Griffin, another Wright protegé.
 One of the clients was manufacturer Adolph Mueller, whose house is today owned by Millikin University, which houses its presidents there.

 Decatur, Bloomington, and Kankakee have whole districts of such houses.
 Kankakee’s Riverview Historic District (“a picturesque glimpse of a bygone era”) features the Charles E. Swannell House.
 Franklin Park, the centerpiece of the Franklin Square Historic District in Bloomington (bounded by East Chestnut and Walnut and North Prairie and McLean streets) was the starting point for partisan torchlight parades in the late nineteenth century.
-Franklin Square contains the house that former Vice President Adlai Stevenson I bought in 1889, and that of Governor Joseph Fifer.
+Franklin Square contains houses of former Vice President Adlai Stevenson I and Governor Joseph Fifer.
 Also nearby is the Victorian mansion of David Davis, the ample associate of Abraham Lincoln's.
 Completed in 1872. the house is built of yellow hard-burned face brick with stone quoins in the corners.
 It has a 50-foot tower and eight marble fireplaces.
 Architectural historian Frederick Koeper, in Illinois Architecture, found the house to be “robust and substantial, like Judge Davis himself,” one that shows “a heartier architectural appetite” than most houses of its type—even if some of what its designer stole from the plates of his masters was only half digested.

 Koeper noted that such houses are where the “assertive individualism of the post-Civil War period is best displayed.”
 Few are more assertive than the house that Decatur banker James Millikin had built for his family on Pine Street in 1876.
 Like so many of the period, the Millikin “homestead” is a vaguely Tuscan villa built in reaction to by-then staid Greek Revival style.
 Anyone who doubts that businesspeople form our aristocracy should take note of the language with which Millikin University (which now owns it) describes the house, which sits “in regal splendor “ on its lot, “one of the queens of residential architecture and decoration in Decatur.”
 These Victorian mansions once were denounced as ostentatious, even vulgar, although time has same effect on reputations of houses as the people who built them, making both more respectable.